UHDanke/gd_docs/bugs/bugs.md

 [Video](https://youtu.be/DKtR5YL6qAI?si=Zd47Lgf6qV_ZNnxk)

-## [2.207] Stop and Area Stop do not properly clear Area triggers
+## [2.207] Area Memory Leak, Stop and Area Stop do not properly clear Area triggers

-Area triggers are not properly cleared by Stop or Area Stop triggers and accumulate targets overtime.
+Area triggers are not properly cleared by Stop or Area Stop triggers and accumulate lag vertime.
 The culprit seems to be the processAreaActions function but the details are not known.

 The only way to properly clear an Area trigger is by replacing it with another Area trigger by using an EffectID.